nguyencam275/Projects/README.md

 ## AirBnB Price Analytics
 This project involves analyzing AirBnB data as a Host to offer optimal and competitive pricing.
 Utilized JMP and Regression analyses.

+## AirBnB Marketing Analytics
+This project involves analyzing AirBnB data as a Host to find the most important factors for receiving good ratings.
+Utilized machine learning, JMP, and R.